Cianfer/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline-for-admin.md

    - **Other data filter**.
 Make only the specified records for this entity available offline.

-   If you select **Other records**, you can choose from the following:
+   If you select **Other data filter**, you can choose from the following:

    - **Download my records**.
 Make only your records available offline.